wkurzius/textbook-notes/csawesome2/1-2-variables-and-data-types.md

 > Just a couple of quick sides notes about `double` variables.
 >
-> 1. If you want to know more about floating point numbers, here's a short and introduction to the topic that I refer to frequently: [Floating Point Visually Explained by Fabien Sanglard](https://fabiensanglard.net/floating_point_visually_explained/)
+> 1. If you want to know more about floating point numbers, here's a short and introduction to the topic that I refer to frequently: [Floating Point Visually Explained by Fabien Sanglard](https://fabiensanglard.net/floating_point_visually_explained/){: target="_blank"}
 >
 > 2. A word of caution: floating-point variables can be inaccurate for the same reason that working with one-third in decimal is a pain.
 This is a topic for another day, but if you can use `int` for an implementation, do it.